 Access to Microsoft SQL Server 2016 Report Builder.
-You can run Report Builder by using the stand-alone version of Report Builder or the ClickOnce version, available from Report Manager or a SharePoint site.
-Only the first step, how to open Report Builder, is different for ClickOnce versions.
+You can run Report Builder from a Reporting Services report server or a Reporting Services report server in SharePoint integrated mode.
+Only the first step, how to open Report Builder, is different on the different servers.

-The report server administrator must grant you the necessary permissions on the report server, configure SQL Server 2016 Reporting Services (SSRS) folder locations, and configure Report Builder default options.
-For more information, see Install, Uninstall, and Report Builder Support.
+The report server administrator must grant you the necessary permissions on the report server, configure Reporting Services folder locations, and configure Report Builder default options.
+For more information, see Install and Uninstall Report Builder.